 Check this recipe if you want to make your own rose water.

-Once the wax is melted remove it from the heat.
-Remove the water too.
+Once the wax is melted, remove it from the heat and the water.

 Get the hand mixer or blender ready.
-Start blending/mixing the oils and very slowly and while mixing, incorporate the water into the oil.
+Start blending/mixing the oils, and very slowly and while mixing, incorporate the distilled water into the oil.
 Keep blending for about 10 minutes.

 Add the cornstarch and keep blending.

 Place the mixture in the freezer for about 15 minutes to speed up the cooling process.

 Blend/mix again.
 If you are using essential oils, add them now and stir with a spatula.

 The last thing is adding the preservative and blending/mixing again.
 I have used a preservative because the recipe contains water and because I have made a good amount of lotion, and I want it to last.